petteriTeikari/first-order-model-wrapper/README.md

 ## Petteri's notes for getting the repo to work

 The original repo was quite easy to get it running and nicely documented, this just added the audio to the output.
 TODO! put everything behiund a single Python call on command window so there are no separate steps.
+If you are new to using code/AI for creative purposes, you might want to look at the [instructions for getting video style transfer to work](https://github.com/petteriTeikari/ReReVST-UX-Wrapper) to get maybe a bit better understand what all these components are that you need to install.

 ### Pre-prerequisites